geoserver/geoserver/doc/en/user/source/data/database/sqlserver.rst

 .. note:: GeoServer does not come built-in with support for SQL Server; it must be installed through an extension.
 Proceed to :ref:`sqlserver_install` for installation details.

 Microsoft's `SQL Server <http://www.microsoft.com/sqlserver>`_ is a relational database with spatial functionality.
-SQL Azure is the database option provided in the Azure cloud solution which is in many respects similar to SQL Server 2008.
+SQL Azure is the database option provided in the Azure cloud solution which is in many respects similar to SQL Server.

 Supported versions
 ------------------